Secure Boot

 • To understand the secure boot process, please familiarize yourself with the standard Application Startup Flow.

-• Both stages of the boot process, including initial software bootloader load and subsequent partition & app loading, are verified by the secure boot process, in a chain of trust relationship.
+• Both stages of the boot process, including initial second stage bootloader load and subsequent partition & app loading, are verified by the secure boot process, in a chain of trust relationship.

 Secure Boot Process Overview